sebastianvera/nosey/README.md

   <br>
   <hr>
   <p>
-    Chrome extension that makes simple to browse used libraries in code blocks or files.
+    Chrome extension that makes simple to browse used libraries/plugins in source code files.
   <p>
   <hr>
 </div>

+### Motivation

+It's very common for me to google for libraries when I'm surfing through source code on github, and since I'm lazy, I made this extension.

 ### Support